 This website is about the aircraft of course, but we have to remember that it was a group of people that designed it, built it, maintained it, operated it and went off on their holidays thanks to the VC10.
 On this page I have collected all the stories that showcase specific persons, no matter if their contribution to the story of the VC10 was small or large.
 If you know of someone that deserves some attention here, feel free to send in a story with a photo or two.

-A while ago I posted the story above about the Navigator on 5N-ABD's fateful last flight, written by his daughter.
+A while ago I posted the story below about the Navigator on 5N-ABD's fateful last flight, written by his daughter.
 This triggered an e-mail from Bob Baker who had been in a very similar situation as he lost his father in that same tragic accident.
 Here is his story:

 Bert started his aviation career in 1937 as a maintenance trainee at Imperial Airways at Hythe, Hampshire.
 At the outbreak of war he was called into the Royal Air Force where he worked in various locations, including around Lysanders judging by the photo on the right.
 After the cessation of hostilities he joined Cunliff-Owen Aircraft at Southampton.
 He was then offered a position with British Overseas Airways Corporation as a Flight Engineer on their flying boats, based at Hythe.

 In 1951 he joined Trans Oceanic Airways, based at Rose Bay, Sydney, Australia.
 Unfortunately, the aircraft that was to deliver him to Australia (a Shorts Solent) crashed on take-off, at Malta, with one fatality.
 The aircraft was floating upside down with all survivors sitting on the wings, when one passenger tried to swim to the rescue boats but perished in the attempt.
 Bert lost all of his belongings when the aircraft sank.
 A second aircraft made the trip, with little effort.